Amos-Chen98/neo-planner/README.md

 roslaunch planner bringup.launch
 ```

+The drone will automatically take off and enter HOVER mode.

 Step 3: Set a goal point with `2D Nav Goal` in RViz.
 Or, if you want to set a precise goal point, use the ROS command:

 ```
 rostopic pub /move_base_simple/goal geometry_msgs/PoseStamped '{header: {stamp: now, frame_id: "map"}, pose: {position: {x: 30.0, y: 0.0, z: 0.0}, orientation: {w: 1.0}}}'
 ```

-Then you will see the drone perform trajectory planning and tracking.
+Then the drone will perform trajectory planning and tracking.

-The above Step 2-3 is equal to running the following command:
+The above Step 2-3 is equal to running the following commands:

 ```
 roscd planner